 Kim is also a member of our regulatory investigations team and acts for clients in relation to investigations and enforcement action commenced by regulators such as ASIC and the ATO.
 He has received independent recognition from Chambers Asia-Pacific for his strategic ability and has also been selected by his peers for inclusion in the editions of Best Lawyers in Australia in the area of litigation for each of the years 2011–2018.

-He has deep expertise in the resources sector.
-He acts for iron ore, oil and gas, coal and energy producers in connection with a range of matters including joint venture, royalty and access disputes and regulatory issues.
+He has deep expertise in the financial services and resources sectors.
 He has led the court approval process in a number of high profile M&A deals involving schemes of arrangement, including the acquisition of Asciano Limited for $9.05 billion, the acquisition of Recall Holdings Limited by Iron Mountain, Equifax Inc's acquisition of the Veda Group, the merger of Federation Centres and Novion Property Group, the acquisition of Foster's Group by SABMiller, Wesfarmers' acquisition of the Coles Group and News Corporation's scheme to effect 're-incorporation' in the United States.

-Kim was a Co-Editor of our Annual Review of Insolvency & Restructuring Law for many years and has acted for insolvency practitioners, auditors, lenders, borrowers and other parties involved in a number of significant corporate collapses, including TEN Network, Forge Group, Griffin Coal, Great Southern, LIFT Capital, Emu Brewery, Westpoint, Firepower, Sons of Gwalia, HIH, One.Tel, Henry Walker Eltin and ION Limited.
+Kim was a Co-Editor of our Annual Review of Insolvency & Restructuring Law for many years and has acted for lenders, borrowers, insolvency practitioners and auditors involved in a number of significant corporate collapses, including TEN Network, Forge Group, Griffin Coal, Great Southern, LIFT Capital, Emu Brewery, Westpoint, Firepower, Sons of Gwalia, HIH, One.Tel, Henry Walker Eltin and ION Limited.

 Kim's recent matters include acting for:

-- Banks in a range of financial services disputes and responses to enquiries from ASIC.
+- Banks in a range of financial services disputes and responses to enquiries from regulators.